From Seattle University's 2020-2021 Graduate Catalog

 This course introduces several important modeling approaches for decision-making problems.
 The first part of the course focuses on deterministic optimization problems including linear, integer, and possibly dynamic programming.
 Applications that may be used during the course include: allocation of advertising and sales effort, artificial intelligence models, revenue management, production and distribution system planning.
 The second part of the course addresses decision-making under uncertainty.
 Topics include: a brief review of probability theory, an introduction to stochastic processes, and Monte Carlo simulation.
 Illustrations used during this part of the course may be drawn from areas such as consumer behavior ( learning, purchase timing, purchase incidence, or brand choice), scheduling of operations, performance of computing systems, and sales forecasting.
 The emphasis throughout is on understanding the problem, formulating a suitable model, finding a solution, interpreting it, and performing sensitivity analysis.
 The course seeks to provide an intuition for how different techniques work, along with experience in applying them to real problems, and in presenting results and recommendations in a clear and persuasive manner to specialists and non-specialists alike.
 Students will complete a short, collaborative term project that requires them to recognize, model, and solve a real-world problem using the methods learned in the course.
 Online MSBA students only.

 This course will examine the opportunities and challenges introduced by business analytics through the perspectives of the law and ethics.
 Rapidly evolving technologies that permit the collection, storage, aggregation, analysis, and use of data create opportunities for financial benefit and the common good, but also create challenges to legal rights such as privacy, equality, and dignity, and to ethical values, such as autonomy, trust, and virtue.
 The course will be framed as a contextual examination of business analytics to facilitate learning about legal and ethical standards for private organizations using data analytics techniques in various stages of the data life-cycle.
 This is a dynamic course which presents a rich basis for student learning and contemplation of central questions for “big data”, including issues related to acquisition and use of data; professional and social responsibility in the application of modern technologies; the efficacy of management by algorithm; and the loss of human control in using artificial intelligence.
 The following are examples of legal and ethical issues that may be included, subject to time constraints: in law: information privacy law such as U.S. tort law, federal statutory and administrative law, and constitutional protection of civil liberties; European Union data privacy regulation; cyber-intelligence and cyber-security regulation; contractual liability, specifically with respect to third party reliance on data analysis; the law of negligence; and agency law; in ethics: adverse effects of data collection on vulnerable populations; transparency and honesty in the cleaning, processing, and visualization of data; introduction of the machine equivalent of implicit bias in feature selection; and responsibilities when using data analysis as a tool to guide human decision-making.
-Online MSBA students only.
+Registration restrictions may be bypassed by the department with permission of instructor.

 Fundamentals of econometrics, and use of econometric techniques in financial and economic research and decision-making.
 Topics include simple linear regression, residual analysis, multivariate regression, and the generalized linear model.
 The course will stress computer applications.
 Online MSBA students only.